Barbee Boys

-Barbee Boys (バービーボーイズ, Baabiibooizu) are a successful 1980s Japanese rock band.
+Barbee Boys (バービーボーイズ, Bābī Bōizu) are a successful 1980s Japanese rock band.
 The band debuted in 1984 and was popular through the 1980s, becoming the first Japanese rock band to perform at the Nippon Budokan, until disbanding in 1992.
 After reuniting for several short periods, the band has been continually together since 2018.
 The five current members are: vocalist and saxophone player KONTA (real name Atsushi Kondou); female vocalist Kyoko Sekihara; lead guitarist and songwriter Tomotaka Imamichi, who has also had a career as a songwriter for other bands; bassist and pianist ENRIQUE; and drummer Toshiaki Konuma.
 In 2019, they announced their first release in 29 years, PlanBee, releasing on December 18 of that year.

 History

 Name

 According to the band's guitarist, Imamichi, the band's name "Barbee Boys" originated from the word "barfly", the word for a habitual patron of a bar.
 But, because he didn't consider the "fly" part to be very stylish, it was changed to "bee".
 In addition, he also said the name came from the Barbie brand of dolls, one of which KONTA purchased after a show.
 The "Boys" in the band name is a reference to a Japanese comedy group named City Boys.
 In addition, the band was initially an all male group - Kyoko joined after the band's formation.
 Moreover, Imamichi expressed some regret at the discrepancy of having a woman in a band with "Boys" in the name, as well as having to continue to call themselves "Boys" despite their age.